C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 Present the following situation:

 Last Saturday, during the marathon, Louis and Gaëlle sold lemonade.
-After each pitcher they sold, they counted the money they'd received.
+After each pitcher they sold, they counted the money they had received.
 The table of values below represents the relationship between the number of pitchers sold and the amount of money collected.

 Number of Pitchers Sold 1 2 3